Past Exhibitions

 The ‘Windrush Generation’, arriving from 1948, had heeded the call of the government to travel to Britain and help rebuild a nation which had been shattered by the Second World War.
 The exhibition illustrates the invaluable contributions of Windrush passengers and subsequent generations on British life.

-It was held in The Arches.
+It was held in The Arches, in the upstairs Terrace Gallery.

 Hitchin Market: a picture essay of the early 2000s.
 Photos by Simon Maddison